D4rk-5ky/Syncerate/README.md

 `SyncoidCommand=syncoid <UserName>@<IP>:SourceDataSet DestDataSet --compress none --sshcipher chacha20-poly1305@openssh.com --sshport <Port> --sshkey <DestToSSHKey> --no-privilege-elevation`

 ### Next if u have a password either for SSH or a keyfile insert it here.
-(Optional - Write No if not needed)
+(Optional - Write No if not needed or Ask for getting a terminal input for the password)

 `PassWord=<PassWord>`